How Old Is Joe Biden & Who Was The Oldest Person To Be Sworn In As President?

 — Aaron Rupar (@atrupar) August 1, 2019

-The former vice-president’s gaffes were also often used in attack ads, both during the primary season and during the election process.
+The former vice-president’s gaffes were also often used in attack ads, both during the primary season and the election process.
 In fact, one of the Trump campaign’s most viewed videos was a compilation of Biden talking in 2016 versus 2020.
 It has received around 6.5 million views on Youtube.

 Biden himself addressed the concerns about his age at multiple points throughout his campaign.

-“It’s a legitimate question to ask about my age,” the former Delaware senator said while on daytime talk show The View.
+“It’s a legitimate question to ask about my age,” the former Delaware senator said while on the daytime talk show The View.

 However, the lawmaker maintained that his age was a plus, as it meant more experience with dealing in the executive office.